 One of the nicest things about dealing with an old lead is that you don’t have to tease them; you can get directly to the point.
 They’ve seen you on the internet, and they understand who you are, but your first sales pitch (or lack thereof) failed.
 So, let’s go down to the point: what would you like now?

 Individuals respond to people rather than advertisements.
 Maintain a dialogue that is basic and to the point, as if you were speaking with a friend or coworker.

 If it’s a hot lead, it’s not cold calling.
 So, how can you tell whether a potential client is starting to warm up to you?
 Tools for email marketing allows you to track who read your email, click the link in it, and may even be visiting your site right now!

 You’ve now created something that will catch the eye of a sales representative.
 You aren’t attempting to persuade them to call a six-month-old lead.
 Rather, they can call someone who has responded to your email campaign.

-Re-engaging a cold prospect, particularly on social media, maybe intimidating, especially if you’ve previously been implicitly turned down.
+Re-engaging a cold prospect, particularly on social media, may be intimidating, especially if you’ve previously been implicitly turned down.
 You want to initiate a conversation, and you also would like it to be genuine and natural.
-They’ll probably go on to a rival who has a better knowledge of their demands if you come out as too pushy or too focused on oneself.
+They’ll probably go on to a rival who has a better knowledge of their demands if you come out as too pushy or too focused on yourself.